Abhijeet-Katiyar/Summer/finalReport.md

 ![Autocorrelation](ACF.png)
 ![Partial Autocorrelation](PACF.png)

-In these plots we draw th dotted line at y=0 and confidence intervals (dotted lines).
+In these plots we draw the dotted line at y=0 and confidence intervals (dotted lines).
 1. The value of p will be the lag value where the PACF chart crosses the upper confidence interval for the first time.
 In our plot it is 2.
 2. The value of q will be the lag value where the ACF chart crosses the upper confidence interval for the first time.
 In our plot it is also 2.

-TIme series forecasting can be done in two ways :
+Time series forecasting can be done in two ways :
-  1. We can calculate fittedvalues from model and take it back to original time series scale
+  1. We can calculate fitted values from model and take it back to original time series scale
   2. Use .forecast() function on ARIMAresults, which performs one step forcast using the model.

 ### Forecasting without using .forecast() function